its-theo/NukeCord/README.md

 I do not take any responsibility for termination or nuked serves.

+**Quick usage guide:**

+First of all, make sure that the bot has admin rights and its role is above the normal member role.

+To nuke a server, do `nc!nuke <text>`.
+You need to replace the `<text>` placeholder with whatever text you want, for example `nc!nuke don't mess with me`.

+To flood a channel, you can use `nc!flood <text>`.
+Again, text is a required argument.

+If you want to alert a message to every channel, use `nc!alert <text>`.

+To DM all members of the current server, use `nc!dm <text>`.

+There are some other features, like the role mess-up, the ban-all and the nickname changer.

+To change everyone's nickname, use `nc!nicknames <text>`.

+If you want to ban everyone, use `nc!ban`.

+And last but not least: If you'd like to mess up the roles do `nc!roles <text>`.

 > __**FAQ**__ ❓
 >
 > **Can I use a discord account token?** No, this is not a selfbot.